ReadabilityLOL/blog/content/page/now.md

 I'm going to try to update this site around once every two weeks.
 If I don't, just send me an angry email or something, and I'll be sure to disregard it completely.

 ## What I'm reading/listening to
 I recently finished reading Mort, by Terry Pratchett, which was the only book of Discworld I hadn't read yet.
 I'm currently rereading the books in random order now each night before bed, since I like doing some light reading each night.
 I'm also reading Don Quixote by Miguel de Cervantes in free periods at school and theoretically reading SPQR by Mary Beard in my free time, though the amount of tasks I have to do always expands to fill that free time.
+I'm also reading Harry Potter and the Methods of rationality, as mentioned in [a previous post](/alittlebitofprocrastination).

 ## What I'm watching
 I'm not really currently watching anything except Bills games and random Youtube videos.